IgorColetoBueno/IgorColetoBueno/Resume.md

 > Skills: e-Commerce · GraphQL · TypeScript · React Native · Node.js · Observability · BFF · Deep Linking · Push notifications

-Allocated at RaiaDrogasil, I work in the mobile engineering team acting on the core App and BFF demands of the Drogasil and Drogaraia applications, both of which have millions of downloads in the application stores.
-Also, I work in dependencies upgrades, application governance, evangelizing other teams about clean architecture, SOLID, clean code, and good practices, and helping product teams with solution designs and critical bugs.
+Allocated at RaiaDrogasil, I work in the mobile engineering team, focusing on the core App and BFF demands of the Drogasil and Drogaraia applications, both of which have millions of downloads in the app stores.
+Also, I work on dependency upgrades, application governance, evangelizing other teams about clean architecture, SOLID, clean code, and good practices, and helping product teams with solution designs and critical bugs.

 ### DBC · Full-time
 **Senior Mobile Engineer**